vitaminwater/Daryl/README.md

 ### Add log to a note

 As you go on, you might want to add logs to a note, so next time you get on it, you can remember where you were.
-Or even just bookmark an url or something..

 ```sh